anikk94/windows-tips/dual-boot-troubleshooting.md

 ```
 C:\WINDOWS\system32>diskpart
 ```
-- see disks on system
+- see disks on system. see how gpt and mbr can be identified here. * for gpt, no star for mbr
 ```
 DISKPART> list disk